mnot/I-D/http-proxy-problem/draft.md

 infrastructure in an unacceptable way.

-## Users Need to be Informed of Proxies
+## How are users informed of proxies?

 When a proxy is interposed, the user needs to be informed about it, so they have the opportunity to change their configuration (e.g., attempt to introduce